Astrology

 Western Astrology

-• Developed further by Greek philosophers such as Plato, Parmenides, and Ptolemy.
+• Refined by Greek scholars such as Ptolemy

-• Based on the Tropical Zodiac, which follows the Sun’s annual path (Ecliptic).
+• Based on the Tropical Zodiac following the Sun’s annual path

 ElementsFire, Earth, Air, Water